 Offering of Capacity in Physical Flow Direction

-The following Capacity Products as Firm Short-Term Capacity shall be offered by the Transporter for contracting at each Interconnection Point, as long as there is Available Capacity at that Interconnection Point to accommodate the offering of those Capacity Products, in the following order of priority:
+The following Standard Capacity Products as Firm Short-Term Capacity shall be offered by the Transporter for contracting at each Interconnection Point, as long as there is Available Capacity at that Interconnection Point to accommodate the offering of those Standard Capacity Products, in the following order of priority:

 Firm Quarterly Capacity for each Gas Quarter in the same Gas Year at rolling quarterly auctions, whereby the Available Capacity to be offered at each quarterly auction shall be calculated as Technical Capacity on an Interconnection Point decreased for Total Contracted Capacity and increased for the Surrendered Capacity at that Interconnection Point, whereby Total Contracted Capacity and Surrendered Capacity relate to the relevant Gas Quarter.
 On first auction for Firm Quarterly Capacity for the next Gas Year, Available Capacity shall be offered for all four quarters of the Gas Year.
 On the second auction for Firm Quarterly Capacity, Available Capacity shall be offered for the remaining three quarters of the Gas Year.
 On the third auction for Firm Quarterly Capacity, Available Capacity shall be offered for the third and fourth quarter of the Gas Year.
 On the fourth auction for Firm Quarterly Capacity, Available Capacity shall be offered for fourth quarter of the Gas Year;